ricardomongza99/typeton/README.md

 # 🦭 TYPETON
-An object oriented language developed by two undergrads from Tec de Monterrey.
+An object oriented language developed by two rockstar engineering students at Tec de Monterrey.

 ## ⭐️ FEATURES
 - Local and global variables